 A decrease in big truck accidents could occur with technological advances such as electronic stability control, side view assist to help eliminate blind spots and collision lane departure warnings.
 Electronic recorders could replace handwritten log books to monitor compliance with hours of service rules.
 Increased mechanical inspections together with safety rules enforcement will greatly reduce the number of severe accidents.
 Until truck companies follow required safety regulations, all other drivers must drive defensively when around big rigs on the road.

-The Van Blois Law located in Oakland and Stockton, California specializes in large truck accidents and is experienced in representing injured persons and families in truck accident cases.
+The Van Blois & Associates located in Oakland and Stockton, California specializes in large truck accidents and is experienced in representing injured persons and families in truck accident cases.